by Jenny Sowers Posted Oct 30, 2018

 Whomever is being asked has absolutely no control.
 The audience does the asking and the naming.

-How it goes down: The Name Game song is played over the speakers.
+How the Name Game goes down: The Name Game song is played over the speakers.
 One unsuspecting new staffer is called to the stage and handed a microphone.
-The two Name Game hosts ask the basic questions and then open the floor to the audience—what do the people want to know?
+The two Name Game hosts ask basic questions (your name, your school, your major) and then open the floor to the audience—what do the people want to know?

 The audience (staff) does the asking; the “namee” does the answering.
 Once someone in the crowd thinks they have a name, based on the information given by the “namee,” they must then do the not-so-easy task of “selling the name.”